Drakkar-Software/OctoBot-Docs/Usage/Frequently-asked-questions-FAQ.md

 Before creating any order (using trading simulator or real trading), OctoBot asks the exchange for its minimal (and maximal) requirements for any order.
 When creating an order (following a buy or sell signal), these order requirements are checked.
-If the order is not complient, it will not be pushed to the exchange.
+If the order is not compliant, it will not be pushed to the exchange.

 The most common case of signals without created orders is when there is